Agent install quick start guide

 When prompted by the install dialog, provide the hostname of your Puppet master server.

-Load a list of currently pending node requests by clicking Nodes > Unsigned certificates.
+Load a list of currently pending node requests by clicking Unsigned Certs.

 Click Accept All to approve the requests and add the node.